 - Have a bucket of water, sand and a shovel handy.

 - Totally extinguish the fire before you go to sleep or before you leave the site.

 - Always carry a flashlight to find your way at dusk or in the dark and to help others find you – one flashlight per person.

-Safety at the fireworks display:
+At the fireworks display:

 - Allow only sober adults over 18 to handle fireworks.

 - Set up the fireworks outside in a clear, open space.

 - Read all the instructions and warnings on the packaging.
 Light one firework item at a time.

 - Wear eye protection and gloves.
 Light fireworks at arm's length and then stand back.